 It’s a fun book to read over and over, and, like me, you might be surprised to one day discover your kids pirouetting around a room and reciting from memory, “Turtle strikes a Skunk-like pose, then dances lightly on his toes.”

-Today is National Train Day, which was started eleven years ago by Amtrak to promote railway travel and the history of trains.
+This year (2023), National Train Day is on May 13th.
+It started fifteen years ago by Amtrak to promote railway travel and the history of trains and grew in popularity over the years.
 Like all children, my kids love books about trains, and we’ve amassed quite a collection over the years.

-Harry on the Rocks is one of my favorite picture books of all times.
+Harry on the Rocks is one of my favorite picture books of all time.
 A storm, a shipwreck, an uninhabited island, and a mysterious egg— it gets even better after that.
-Three of my four kids said on at least one occasion, “This is the best book ever!”
+All my four kids said on at least one occasion, “This is the best book ever!”
 And “I love this book!”

-May 15 – A Day at the Police Station, Richard Scarry (Police Officers Memorial Day)
+May 15 – A Day at the Police Station, Richard Scarry (Peace Officers Memorial Day)

-Police Week (this year May 12 – 18) and Police Officers Memorial Day on May 15th is a great excuse to read Richard Scarry’s A Day at the Police Station.
+Police Week (May 14 – 20, 2023) and Peace Officers’ Memorial Day on May 15th is a great excuse to read Richard Scarry’s A Day at the Police Station.
 (As if we really needed an excuse to read Richard Scarry).

 Bridget is in tears.
 Her father, Sergeant Murphy, is supposed to take her to the amusement park, but another officer is sick, and he has to work her shift.
-“I don’t like that you’re a police officer.
+Bridget says, “I don’t like that you’re a police officer.
 You’re always on duty!”
-What’s worse Bridget’s mom has to work, too, so Bridget has to go to the police station with Dad.
+What’s worse, Bridget’s mom has to work, too, so Bridget has to go to the police station with her Dad.

 Before long, she is pulled into a whirlwind of police activity.
 A ghost is doing something crazy in a bathroom, a lost toddler is crying in the street, someone stole Mr. Frumble’s hat (again!), and Bananas Gorilla fell in the water in his Bananamobile.
 Before the day is over, Bridget learns to appreciate how hard her dad works.

-May 17 – A Bike Like Sergio’s, Maribeth Boelts, (National Bike to Work Day)
+May 17 – A Bike Like Sergio’s, Maribeth Boelts (National Bike Month)

+Sometimes a good bike story is not about a bike but about the absence of a bike.
+Ruben wants to ride a bike to school like all the other kids, but his parents can’t afford one since they can hardly scrape up enough money for groceries.
 When Ruben finds a one-hundred-dollar bill, it’s as if his wildest dreams have come true.
-The only problem is that he knows who dropped the money and he knows giving the money back to that person is the right thing to do.
+The only problem is that he knows who dropped the money, and he knows giving the money back to that person is the right thing to do.
 It’s a great book to open a discussion about moral values and integrity.

 May 18 – The Most Amazing Dinosaur, James Stevenson (International Museum Day)

-May 19 – The Gardener, Sarah Stewart (World Plant a Vegetable Garden Day)
+May 19 – The Gardener, Sarah Stewart (Plant Something Day)

-Today’s a great day to read books about gardens, planting, and seeds because it’s World’s Plant a Vegetable Garden Day.
+Today’s a great day to read books about gardens, planting, and seeds because it’s Plant Something Day.
 Do you plant a vegetable garden with your kids?
 It’s one of my favorite things to do!

 May 20 – The First Strawberries: a Cherokee Story, retold by Joseph Bruchac (Pick Strawberries Day)

-May 22 – The Case of the Missing Donut, Alison McGhee (Sir Arthur Conan Doyle’s birthday)
+May 22 – The Case of the Missing Donut, Alison McGhee (Sir Arthur Conan Doyle’s Birthday and Sherlock Homes Day)

-Today is the birthday of Sir Arthur Conan Doyle, inventor of Sherlock Holmes and author of the first dinosaur bestseller The Lost World.
-When I was a kid, I inhaled Conan Doyle’s books.
+Today is the birthday of Sir Arthur Conan Doyle, inventor of Sherlock Holmes and author of the first-ever dinosaur bestseller The Lost World.
+When I was a kid, I inhaled Conan Doyle’s books (and I’m happy to say my oldest shares my passion).
 There is something very exciting about trying to figure out mysteries along with the main characters, isn’t there?
 My own kids are great fans of mysteries, too.
-They love the Boxcar Children series A to Z mysteries, and Nate the Detective.
+They love the Boxcar Children series, A to Z mysteries, and Nate the Detective.

-My mystery fans also love a picture book, The Case of the Missing Donuts.
+My mystery fans also love The Case of the Missing Donuts.
 In this funny story, a young boy living in a small town is tasked with an important mission to bring a dozen donuts home safely.
 But on the way home, a donut crime is committed.
 Much of the charm lies in the hilarious illustrations.
-Just wait till you see the page where the sheriff is trying to act normal.
+Just wait till you see the page where “the sheriff” is trying to act normal.

 May 23 – Little Red and the Very Hungry Lion, Alex Smith